ednapiranha/trakker/README.md

 ## Tracklist Assumptions

-You're tracklist is generally in the format of:
+Your tracklist is generally in the format of:

     01. [00:00:10] Some track title and/or Producer